By Paul Hagen / MLB.com

 Ken Gurnick: Boys of Summer.

 Paul Hagen: Favorite anthology, and one of the books that got me hooked on reading about baseball as a kid: The Fireside Book of Baseball.
 Novels: The Art of Fielding by Chad Harbach, Shoeless Joe by W.P.
 Kinsella, The Natural by Bernard Malamud, The Celebrant by Eric Rolfe Greenberg, The Universal Baseball Association, Inc. by Robert Coover.
-Biographies: Joe DiMaggio by Richard Ben Kramer, Sandy Koufax by Jane Leavy, Ted Williams by Leigh Montville, The Last Boy by Jane Leavy, Clemente by David Maraniss.
+Biographies: Joe DiMaggio by Richard Ben Kramer, Sandy Koufax by Jane Leavy, Steinbrenner by Bill Madden, Ted Williams by Leigh Montville, The Last Boy by Jane Leavy, Clemente by David Maraniss.
 Autobiography: Veeck As in Wreck.
 Specialty subjects: Dollar Sign on the Muscle by Kevin Kerrane on scouting, The Chrysanthemum and the Bat by Robert Whiting (baseball in Japan), Moneyball by Michael Lewis (front office), The Ticket Out by Michael Sokolove (sociology).
-True stories: The Long Season by Jim Brosnan, Ball Four by Jim Bouton, Miracle Ball by Brian Biegel.
+Seminal works: The Long Season by Jim Brosnan, Ball Four by Jim Bouton, Boys of Summer by Roger Kahn, Miracle Ball by Brian Biegel.

 Chris Haft: Since I was here in Cooperstown to pay my respects to Roger Angell during this invite, I have to go with his Five Seasons.